This stimulating and challenging vocational course is for students who intend to study for a degree or follow a career path in Public Services.

 It provides students with an opportunity to explore the uniformed protective services including the British Armed Forces (Army, Naval Service and Royal Air Force) Emergency Services (Police, Fire & Rescue, Ambulance Service, HM Coastguard) and Custodial Service.

-Students will gain knowledge and understanding of the Public Services environment along with transferable skills such as communication and teamwork.
+Students will gain knowledge and understanding of the Public Services (Protective Services) environment along with transferable skills such as communication and teamwork.

 This is a two year course, equivalent to one A Level.

 It is recommended to combine the BTEC Level 3 Extended Certificate in Public Services with one or two A Level or BTEC equivalent courses.
 These could include:

 - Health & Social Care

 Following completion of the course, students go on to pursue a range of careers in Public Services (Protective Services).
 Students also develop a variety of transferable skills that will equip them for many forms of employment.

 This is a vocational course designed to develop both knowledge and practical skills needed in the Public Services sector.
 Over the two years, students will study the following units:

 - Behaviour and Discipline in the Uniformed Protective Services

 - Teamwork, Leadership and Communication in the Uniformed Protective Services